Sydney Gay and Lesbian Mardi Gras: Mardi Gras Parade

-The Sydney Gay and Lesbian Mardi Gras festival culminates in the renowned Sydney Mardi Gras Parade, an LGBTQIA+ rights protest and celebration of sexuality.
+The Sydney Gay and Lesbian Mardi Gras festival culminates in the renowned Sydney Mardi Gras Parade, a homosexual rights protest and celebration of sexuality.
 The parade features more than 12,500 entrants in colourful costumes and elaborate floats, who represent a community group, topical theme or political message.
 Parade entrants include members of Parents, Families and Friends of Lesbians and Gays, the Australian Defence Force, Amnesty International Australia, Australian Marriage Equality, City of Sydney, Fire & Rescue New South Wales, Taronga Conservation Society and DNA among many others.

 Each parade starts with approximately 200 Dykes on Bikes riding up Oxford Street.
 It is often accompanied by fireworks displays, which are launched from the rooftops of buildings along the parade route.
 Approximately 300,000 spectators watch the Parade as it snakes 1.7 km from the Sydney central business district to Darlinghurst.

 The parade travels along Oxford Street before turning into Flinders Street and finally into the bus lane that runs parallel to Anzac Parade – to the parade end.
 These roads and others including some around Hyde Park, are closed to traffic for the duration of the parade and for a few hours after as clean-up operations proceed.

 Each year, a Chief of Parade (Grand Marshal), is chosen by the organisation New Mardi Gras as someone who represents the values and spirit of Mardi Gras.
 This honourable title has previously been awarded to: